 While FFPE and plasma or germline workflows for a same panel contain the same analysis steps, they differ with respect to allele frequency cut-off values since the plasma workflows intend to detect variants at lower allele frequencies while a germline workflow is not reporting on low frequency variants.
-Find default configuration of the parameters set for calling a variant and for defining which variant will be automatically reported as valid in Appendix A.
+The following tables recapitulate the default configuration of the parameters set for calling a variant (Table 1) and for defining which variant will be automatically reported as valid (Table 2).